 6. alcohol and jake blues

-The order of the numbered articles above reflect the events in which they occurred chronologically in the past.
+The order of the numbered articles above reflects the events in which they occurred chronologically in the past.
 That is, if read in order, they will make a better, more understandable read.
 Anything else posted on this site is peripheral to these six articles.

 FEATURED IMAGE: The photo at the top of this page is of a drum-cylinder single-revolution newspaper press from the late 19th or early 20th century.
 This one appears to be spending its last years in a junkyard.